Fox News’ Jeanine Pirro And Dan Bongino Claim ‘Animal Spirits’ Boosted Trump Economy, Media Trying To Crash It

 Bongino said that he has no problem with the famous newspaper becoming a tabloid, but “stop pretending you’re journalists!”

 After slamming the media, the Fox News duo introduced its viewers with their own economic theory.
-Pirro began by suggesting that the economy was doing well because of optimism caused by Trump winning the presidency — she described this psychological phenomenon as “animal instinct.”
+Pirro began by suggesting that the economy was doing well because of optimism caused by Trump winning the presidency; she described this psychological phenomenon as “animal instinct.”

 “There is something called animal instinct that kicked in in the economy when the president was elected,” the host said, arguing that the media is now trying to do the opposite.
 According to her, the media is purposely talking about recession in order to convince the American people that the country is indeed on the brink of an economic crisis, because once convinced “everyone instinctively starts to pull back” thus slowing down the economy.